Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 title: Digital Fingerprinting
 ---

-Digital Fingerprinting tracks anonymous visitors and real-time behaviors across sessions, browsers, and devices without using cookies or PII.
+Digital Fingerprinting tracks anonymous visitors and real-time behaviors across sessions, browsers, and devices without using PII.

 ## How It Works

 Digital Fingerprinting uses advanced fingerprinting techniques to create a unique signature of a user's device.
-This allows recognizing users across sessions and devices without relying on cookies.
+This allows recognizing users across sessions and devices without relying only on cookies.

 Some key techniques used: